 1 Protocol 3

 2 Installation 5

 3 Routing 7

 4 Adding Handlers 9

 5 Using the mixins 11

 6 Utility functions 13

-7 Migrating from rohrpost v2 15

-8 Migrating from rohrpost v1 17

 Welcome to the rohrpost documentation!

 rohrpost is a small library that aims to make protocol development for Django's sub-project channels (which provides WebSockets capabilities) easy and fun.
 We also have a client library called rohrpost.js.